louis2688/wcccoach/src/data/blogs/blog-16.md

 views: 329
 ---

-Online learning environment can seem intimidating to students who haven’t tried it.
-But, according to Dr. Jennifer Bachner, Director of the MS in Government Analytics and Certificate in Government Analytics, online learning isn’t much different than a classroom.
+Online Coaching environment can seem intimidating to students who haven’t tried it.
+But, according to Dr. Jennifer Bachner, Director of the MS in Government Analytics and Certificate in Government Analytics, Online Coaching isn’t much different than a classroom.

-> By employing a few essential strategies, any student can learn not only to succeed, but to flourish in the online learning environment.
+> By employing a few essential strategies, any student can learn not only to succeed, but to flourish in the Online Coaching environment.

-Top five strategies for success in online learning:
+Top five strategies for success in Online Coaching:

 ### 1. Devote consistent blocs of time to the class